AmmarKhalid123/mobile-flashcards/README.md

 This is the final project of React Native, third and last course in the React Nanodegree Program by Udacity.

 ## Getting Started
+Download APK from here: https://expo.io/artifacts/c41678c2-8008-400e-bf1f-f1ba1eff7b17

+Or build one for yourself:
 Clone the repository on your machine, and type the commands on the terminal in the project root directory.
-- npm install
+- expo install
-- npm start
+- expo start

+Pre-requisites: should have expo-cli installed.

 # Mobile Flashcards
 Mobile Flashcards is an application to remember and test your memory skills regarding any topic.
 This is how it works: